 Even with those efforts, though, Amtrak still never recorded a profitable year.
 This is despite the fact that the company receives nearly $2 billion in subsidies from the US government.

-For 2020, US President Donald Trump proposed cutting 24 percent of Amtrak’s funding from the budget.
-That followed proposed cuts in both of Trump’s 2018 and 2019 budgets (the cuts never ended up in the final budget passed by ).
+For 2020, US President Donald Trump proposed cutting 24 percent of Amtrak’s funding from the federal budget.
+That followed proposed cuts in both of Trump’s 2018 and 2019 budgets (the cuts never ended up in the final budget passed by Congress).

 In addition to the financial struggles, the organization has seen tragedy.
 Notably, there was a two-month period from December 2017 to February 2018 in which four separate Amtrak train accidents resulted in deaths.